PieterBenjamin/pieterbenjamin.github.io/_posts/2019-12-1-MiniJava.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SemanticIntegerArray
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SemanticClass

-_*"Semantic" prefix included to avoid collisions with Java_
+_* "Semantic" prefix included to avoid collisions with Java_

-A (very rough) pseudo code version of our analysis is as follows
+Below is a (very rough) pseudo code version of our analysis

     Given a parse tree π, and a type system τ:

+        Build up a record of types from declared classes in π
+        Make note of all declared field types, and method return types

+        ∀ classes C ∈ π
+            ∀ methods M ∈ C
-        ∀ nodes Ν ∈ π
+                ∀ nodes Ν ∈ M
-        if N is not a leaf node
+                    if (N is not a leaf node)
                         recurse
                         use new info for further analysis
                     else (Ν is a leaf node λ)
                         return τ equivalent of λ

+Where `λ` nodes are literals (int, boolean) and non-`λ` nodes are any nontrivial
+features of the languge (variable use, addition, for loop, etc)

 Looking back at our Inheritance tree, it's fairly obvious what most of the nodes are
 _supposed_ to be, and what behaviours should be permitted on them.
 The only real twist is